kmenzli/sphinx-poc/docs/Chat.rst

 - *Sort by* discussion status: recent or Unread.

-- *Filter by* discussion category (All, people, rooms, spaces, favorites)
+- *Filter by* discussion category: All, people, rooms, spaces, favorites.

 It is also possible to mark your discussions as read by ticking the option *Mark all as read*.